Bridget Diver: Book by Mary Livermore

 In 1890, Mary Livermore authored a book, My story of the war: a woman's narrative of four years personal experience as nurse in the Union army, containing a visual image of Bridget carrying the American flag, and leading cavalrymen into an engagement.
 The engraving was titled, A Woman in Battle - Michigan Bridget Carrying the Flag.
 At the time, Bridget clearly was associated with the 1st Michigan Volunteer Cavalry Regiment, her name was always spelled "Bridget Deavers" and she appeared to represent herself as unmarried.

 Her life

 Early life

 McKay mentions that "She is an Irish woman, has been in the country 16 years, and is now 26 years of age."
 This places her date of birth about 1839 and the year of her immigration around 1849.
-A detailed review of relevant immigration indexes reveals that a "Biddy Diver" arrived in Philadelphia on 14 July 1849 from County Londonderry, Northern Ireland, aboard the ship Afton.
+A detailed review of relevant immigration indexes reveals that a "Biddy Diver" arrived in Philadelphia on 14 July 1849 from County Londonderry, Ireland, aboard the ship Afton.
 She was described as 11 years old and no other Diver names appeared on the ship's passenger list.
 The surname Diver is found almost exclusively in County Donegal, Ireland, which borders on Londonderry.
 It seems likely that she was one of the large number of Irish immigrants who came to America as a result of the Great Famine.
 It is also true that there is no evidence that Bridget ever resided in Michigan.